blinkyboi/Demand-Console/README.md

 > Discord Handle: [dr.heinzdoofenshmirtz33](https://discord.com/channels/@me)

 ```
                           WARNING:

 UNAUTHORIZED COPYING, TRANSFER, DISTRIBUTION OR REPLICATION
 OF THIS SOFTWARE IN ANY WAY AND BY ANY MEDIUM IS STRICTLY
 PROHIBITED.
 BY USING THIS SOFTWARE, YOU AGREE TO THE TERMS
-AND CONDITIONS FOUND IN: Demand/bin/policies/terms.md
+AND CONDITIONS FOUND IN: Demand-Console/terms.md

                          DISCLAIMER:

 THIS SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY
 KIND, EXPRESS OR IMPLIED.
 Team12Runners LLC, Inc. DISCLAIMS
 ALL WARRANTIES, INCLUDING BUT NOT LIMITED TO WARRANTIES OF
 MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND
 NON-INFRINGMENT.
 Team12Runners LLC, Inc. SHALL NOT BE LIABLE
 FOR ANY DAMAGES ARISING OUT OF THE USE OF THIS SOFTWARE.

+DO NOT REPRODUCE WITHOUT INCLUDING THIS COPYRIGHT PORTION UNALTERED.
-DO NOT REPRODUCE WITHOUT INCLUDING THIS DISCLAIMER OR EXPLICIT WRITTEN PERMISSION FROM:
+DO NOT REPRODUCE WITHOUT EXPLICIT WRITTEN PERMISSION FROM:

 # @Team12Runners

 # @Blinkyboi

  ```